 We want to see New Jersey with clean sources of energy available when and where needed over the long term, in forms that are safe for people and the environment, affordable, and resilient to market shifts and other shocks from a changing world.

-Greenhouse gas emissions declined in NJ since 2006.
-Why this occurred, and the implications for future strategy, are unclear.
-Contributing factors include gains in efficiency, consuming electricity from less carbon-intensive sources, the economic recession, and a decline in manufacturing.
+Greenhouse gas emissions in NJ have declined overall since 2006 due to gains in efficiency, a decline in manufacturing, and a conversion to less carbon-intensive fuels.
+Recently, however, emissions have begun to rise again.
+It is time to speed the deployment of the next wave of strategies to lower GHG.